Sleep King - Where the Prices Are a Sweet Dream!

 There are a lot of mattress companies in South Carolina that claim to have the perfect mattress for everyone.
 At Sleep King, we believe that every person is different and has different needs when it comes to their mattress.
 That's why our mattress store in St. George, SC, has a wide variety of beds and brands to choose from.
 That way, you can find the right mattress for your body and get the very best sleep quality possible.

-When you visit our showroom in St. George, know that we are a full-service store with mattress experts ready to help.
+When you visit our showroom Near Me St. George, SC know that we are a full-service store with mattress experts ready to help.
 From questions about mattresses and their warranties to financing and mattress delivery, there's no question we haven't heard before.

-We carry some of the most popular brands in America, and unlike other mattress stores in St. George, offer them at the lowest prices around, guaranteed.
+We carry some of the most popular brands in America, and unlike other mattress stores Near Me St. George, SC offer them at the lowest prices around, guaranteed.
 There's a reason why we were voted your #1 mattress store in the Lowcountry - because we truly care about our customers and their quality of sleep!

 As if that weren't enough reason to visit, remember that we provide free delivery, setup, and removal of your old mattress for FREE when you make a purchase at Sleep king.